Office Hours:Please refer to syllabus and/or contact via email.

 Member, Department of Classics

-Previous appointments and major fellowships
+Previous appointments, fellowships and major awards

 Visiting Fellow, Pembroke College, Cambridge (January to September 2022)